 Working with antique and vintage furniture can be a challenge at times.
-Wooden drawers are one of the main things in a piece that has to be working to be considered functional in my book.
-One thing I have learned the hard way is… less is more when it comes to furniture repair.
+Wooden drawers are one of the main things in a piece that has to work to be considered functional in my book.
+The one thing I have learned the hard way is less is more when it comes to furniture repair.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.